simshaun/NodeSwap/README.md

                                  like `22.6.0`, or a fuzzy version like `22.6` or `22`.
 - `nodeswap uninstall <version>` — The version must be specific like `22.6.0`.
 - `nodeswap use <version>` — Switch to a specific version.
 Must be specific like `22.6.0`.

+> ### ⚠ Admin privileges:
+> NodeSwap uses a symlink to point your CLI to the active Node.js version.
+> On Windows, creating symlinks requires admin privileges.
+> When swapping Node.js versions, the `use` command will prompt for administrator
+> access if your terminal isn't already elevated.

 ## How-to